linas/i370-bigfoot/docker/i370-bigfoot/scripts/linux-demo/README.md

 command line.
 It must be shorter than 512 bytes.
 A typical example is
 ```
-root=/dev/ram init=/sbin/my-foo-init
+root=/dev/ram init=/sbin/my-foo-init i370_initrd=0x00200000,2048
 ```
-which indicates that the root file system will be in RAM, and that the name of the initial process is `/sbin/my-foo-init`
+which indicates that the root file system will be in RAM, and that the name of the initial process is `/sbin/my-foo-init`.
+The `i370_initrd` argument specifies where the ramdisk was loaded; it should match the value in the INS file, else things will break.
+The number after the comma is the size of the ramdisk, in KBytes.
+Note that this is the *uncompressed* size!

 ### Notes
 Some useful command params:
 ```
 init=/sbin/my-foo-init
+console=asdf
 ```

 ### Create a ramdisk